alecritson/LolaBeta/README.md

 Set the location of your hosts file, if you are running windows you can most likely leave this as it is.
 Lola edits the hosts file to add an alias of your website domain. **Please remember to back up your hosts file**

+~~You might need to check you have the correct permissions to edit this file~~

 **V-Hosts file**

 	Line 24: define('VHOSTS_FILE', 'D:\wamp\bin\apache\apache2.4.2\conf\extra\httpd-vhosts.conf');

 Set the location of your v-hosts, the location of this file depends on how you use your local dev area, as you can see I use WAMP and so, this is where my v-hosts is set. **Please remember to back up your v-hosts file**

+~~You might need to check you have the correct permissions to edit this file~~

 **Document Root**